Armadillidiidae

 Armadillidiidae is a family of woodlice, a terrestrial crustacean group in the order Isopoda.
 Unlike members of some other woodlice families, members of this family can roll into a ball, an ability they share with the outwardly similar but unrelated pill millipedes and other animals.
-This ability gives woodlice in this family their common names of pill bugs or rolly pollies.
+This ability gives woodlice in this family their common names of pill bugs or roly pollies.
 Other common names include slaters, potato bugs, curly bugs, and doodle bugs.
 Most species are native to the Mediterranean Basin, while a few species have wider European distributions.
 The best-known species, Armadillidium vulgare, was introduced to New England in the early 19th century and has become widespread throughout North America.